 Aside from good nutrition and daily exercises, it’s crucial to brush the coat of your German Shepherd dog daily as they shed a lot.

 The good news is that these dogs only need bathing if they get really dirty.
 Regular bathing might even hurt their coat.
 That’s why it’s vital to use the right shampoo.
-We prefer the TropiClean PerfectFur Thick Double Coat Shampoo for GSD.
+We prefer the TropiClean PerfectFur Thick Double Coat Shampoo for GSD on Amazon.
 It helps to deep clean the coat and reduces shedding.

 Are You Ready to Look After a German Shepherd?